Paul Magnette: Biography

-Born on 28 June 1971 in Leuven, he grew up in Charleroi and studied political science at ULB – Free University of Brussels (1989–1994) and at Cambridge University (1994–1995).
-He was a researcher at the FNRS - Scientific Research Fund (1995–2001) and obtained a PhD in 1999 with a dissertation Citoyenneté et construction européenne.
+Born on 28 June 1971 in Leuven, he grew up in Charleroi and studied political science at the Université libre de Bruxelles (1989–1994) and at Cambridge University (1994–1995).
+He was a researcher at the National Fund for Scientific Research (1995–2001) and obtained a PhD in 1999 with a dissertation Citoyenneté et construction européenne.
 His research interest is on institutional policies, the European Union, and theories of democracy.
 In 2000, together with Éric Remacle, he was awarded the Exceptional Francqui Prize for European Research.

 In 2001, he was appointed professor of political science at ULB and Director of the Institute of European Studies.
 He also teaches at the Paris Institute of Political Studies and has been a visiting professor at several European and North American universities.
 He is the author of numerous publications and is the recipient of several scientific awards.
 He is also a member of the Royal Academy of Belgium.

 On 20 July 2007, Magnette became minister for Health, Social Action and Equal Opportunity of the Walloon government.
 On 21 December 2007, he became minister for Climate and Energy in the Verhofstadt III federal government.
 He held the post in the Leterme I Government and held the same post of minister for Climate and Energy in the Van Rompuy I Government, which took office on 30 December 2008, and in the Leterme II Government (25 November 2009 to on 5 December 2011).
 In the Di Rupo Government, which took office on 6 December 2011, Magnette was Minister for Public Enterprises, Scientific Policy and Development Cooperation until 17 January 2013.

 He was elected mayor of Charleroi during the elections of October 2012 and three months later, he was named President of the Socialist Party.
 Following the regional elections in 2014, he was elected Minister-President of the Walloon government.
 He won renown notably through his opposition to the CETA free-trade agreement.

 Dismissed following a motion of censure in 2017, he returned to his mayoral position and was re-elected at the October 2018 elections.
 In October 2019, he again returned to the role of President of the Socialist Party.
 The King entrusted him with the role of informant to gather information regarding the formation of a new government, then (together with Bart De Wever) the role of ‘pré-formateur’ to pave the way for a new government, and finally, ‘co-formateur’ (with Alexander Decroo) and thereby contribute to forming a new federal government which took up its role in October 2020.